ava-labs/avalanche-docs/docs/dapps/developer-toolchains/using-hardhat-with-the-avalanche-c-chain.md

 ## Hardhat Tasks

-You can define custom hardhat tasks in [hardhat.config.ts](./hardhat.config.ts).
+You can define custom hardhat tasks in `hardhat.config.ts`.
 There are two tasks included as examples: `accounts` and `balances`.

 ```ts